ThomasNifong/sim-5e/doc/intro.md

 These are the results of fighting without Bless and fighting with Bless.

-Without bless: 3 {:hp 56.11}, 4 {:hp 40.121334}, 5 {:hp 21.817333}
+Without bless: 2 {:hp 55.09667} 3 {:hp 35.487335} 4 {:hp 14.121333}
-With bless: 3 {:hp 58.788}, 4 {:hp 44.671333}
+With bless: 2 {:hp 58.326} 3 {:hp 41.906666} 4 {:hp 20.404667}

-The average of the total HP when the Cleric casts bless is 59 versus 3 Lizardfolk, 45 versus 4 Lizardfolk, and .
-The average of the total HP when the Cleric does not cast bless is 56 versus 3 Lizardfolk, 40 versus 4 Lizardfolk, and 22 versus 5 Lizardfolk.
+The average of the total HP when the Cleric casts bless is 58.32 versus 2 Lizardfolk, 41.90 versus 3 Lizardfolk, and 20.40 versus 4 Lizardfolk.
+The average of the total HP when the Cleric does not cast bless is 55.10 versus 2 Lizardfolk, 35.49 versus 3 Lizardfolk, and 14.12 versus 4 Lizardfolk.

-We feel justified in saying that in these combat examples, bless prevents x, y, z damage.
-Does this not prove our argument to be incorrect?
-No, because the party lost the spell slot they could have used to cast Cure Wounds.
+We feel justified in saying that in these combat examples that bless prevented 3.22 during the average encounter with 2 Lizardfolk , 6.41 during the average encounter with 3 Lizardfolk, and 6.28 damage during the average encounter with 4 Lizardfolk.
+In this encounter, the Cleric has cast Bless without using an action and maintains concentration regardless of the damage the Cleric takes while the Lizardfolk attack party members randomly.
+In this case, the best possible case for bless, Bless comes out slightly behind Cure Wounds.

 <b>Why Cure Wounds is the best Cleric spell</b>

 The average result of 1d8 is 4.5.
 When a Cleric casts Cure Wounds, the Cleric adds their Wisdom modifier to the result of a d8.
 The expected value of casting Cure Wounds is 4.5 + WIS.
 If your level 1 Cleric has 16 Wisdom, you probably expect to heal 7 or 8 HP when you cast Cure Wounds.
 How much damage did Bless prevent?

+<b>Using spell slots during a simulated adventuring day</b>

+Using spells like haste and burning hands conditionally.

+<b>Which spells are good?</b>

+Burning Hands, Fireball, Prayer of Healing etc.

+<b>Which class features are the best?</b>

+Which class features preserve the most resources over a simulated adventuring day?
+Remarks on defensive vs dueling style.
+Using rages.
+Action surge and Second wind.

+<b>The number 1 class?</b>

+Which class's presence preserves the most resources over a simulated adventuring day?